Model-Based Transfer Learning for Contextual Reinforcement Learning: Appendix

 Figure~\ref{fig:result-traffic-signal} illustrates the normalized generalized performance across various traffic control tasks: inflow, speed limit, and road length.
 The plots display how different strategies adapt with increasing transfer steps:

-\begin{itemize} \item \textbf{Inflow:} Performance improves as the number of transfer steps increases, with MBTL-GP strategy consistently achieving the highest scores, demonstrating their effectiveness in adapting to changes in inflow conditions. \item \textbf{Speed Limit:} Here, performance levels are relatively stable across all strategies except for the multitask training. \item \textbf{Road Length:} There is a general upward trend in performance for all strategies, particularly for MBTL-GP, indicating robustness in adapting to different road lengths. \end{itemize}
+\begin{itemize} \item \textbf{Inflow:} Performance improves as the number of transfer steps increases, with MBTL strategy consistently achieving the highest scores, demonstrating their effectiveness in adapting to changes in inflow conditions. \item \textbf{Speed Limit:} Here, performance levels are relatively stable across all strategies except for the multi-task training. \item \textbf{Road Length:} There is a general upward trend in performance for all strategies, particularly for MBTL, indicating robustness in adapting to different road lengths. \end{itemize}

-This data suggests that MBTL-GP and Oracle are particularly effective across varying conditions, maintaining higher levels of performance adaptability.
+This data suggests that MBTL and Oracle are particularly effective across varying conditions, maintaining higher levels of performance adaptability.